What does a volunteer do?

 What support do we offer?

-An Induction day is held for new volunteers to welcome and help them understand the ethos of the Charity.
-The day is also to prepare new volunteers for the role within the team.
-A guide for group leaders and helpers is handed out on the day explaining the role in more detail and providing art techniques we have found useful for beginner members to help them get started.
+A guide for group leaders and helpers is provided explaining the roles in more detail and providing art techniques we have found useful for beginner members to help them get started.
 We continue to offer opportunities to meet other volunteers and share ideas.
+If not possible to meet in person, zoom meetings are held throughout the year.
 We support our groups by providing all art materials and financial support when needed.
 All you need to do is tell us you are interested.

 Could you start a new group in your area?